An unknottedness result for noncompact self shrinkers: Introduction

-For finding the minimal surface in the above sketch note that what one might call elliptic techniques, in particular minimizing in an isotopy class as in Meeks, Simon, and Yau \cite{MSY} aren't immediately applicable because for instance (1) the Gaussian metric (for which self shrinkers are minimal) is incomplete and, less importantly, (2) they consider only isotopy classes with compact representatives.
-Besdes being of independent interest the flow provides a way to sidestep these issues faced by elliptic methods, which are discussed in more detail, along with how they could possibly be dealt with to give a different proof than given in this paper, towards the end of the concluding remarks as well.
-More precisely, the main result we use to carry this scheme out is the following shown in section 3, where here we write $X^\perp = \langle X, \nu \rangle$: \begin{thm} Let $M \subset \R^3$ be an asymptotically conical surface such that $H - \frac{X^\perp}{2} \geq c(1 + |X|^2)^{-\alpha}$ for some constants $c, \alpha >0$ and choice of normal, and so that $|A(p)|^2 \to 0$ for any $p \in M \cap B(p, R)^c$.
+To work around these issues we will use the (renormalized) mean curvature flow.
+In a nutshell, its use will be that if a shrinker satisfying the conditions of theorem \ref{thm:unknotted} is in fact topologically nonstandard, we may perturb it appropriately and use the flow described in the statement below.
+The shrinker being nonstandard gives by an intersection number argument in the universal cover of one of its bounded components that the flow is nonempty and in particular intersects some bounded domain of $\R^3$ for all times.
+By deep work of White, in the limit as $t \to \infty$ we then find another shrinker which must have impossible properties for multiple reasons: stable in the Gaussian metric but polynomial volume growth, additionally one which is disjoint from the original shrinker.
+A potential alternate route along the same lines instead using Meeks, Simon, Yau \cite{MSY} to find an ``impossible shrinker'' as in the sketch above, by minimization in isotopy class, is also discussed in the concluding remarks.
+The construction of the flow we use to carry this scheme out is the following shown in section 3: \begin{thm} Let $M \subset \R^3$ be an asymptotically conical surface such that $H - \frac{\langle X, \nu \rangle}{2} \geq c(1 + |X|^2)^{-\alpha}$ for some constants $c, \alpha >0$ and choice of normal, and so that $|A(q)|^2 \to 0$ as $R \to \infty$ for any $q \in M \cap B(p, R)^c$.
 Then denoting by $K$ the region bounded by $M$ whose outward normal corresponds to the choice of normal on $M$, the level set flow $M_t$ of $M$ with respect to the renormalized mean curvature flow satisfies \begin{enumerate} \item inward in that $K_{t_1} \subset K_{t_2}$ for any $t_1 > t_2$, considering the corresponding motion of $K$. \item $M_t$ is the Hausdorff limit of surgery flows $S_t^k$ with initial data $M$. \item $M_t$ is a forced Brakke flow (with forcing term given by position vector). \end{enumerate} \end{thm} The definitions of weak flows needed are given as they come up in section 3.
 The level set flow for compact sets under the renormalized flow (and with more general forcing terms) has been well studied, see for example the work of Hershkovits and White \cite{HW1} and also \cite{HW} by the same authors for a use of the renormalized flow in studying the homotopy groups of self shrinkers.
-The renormalized mean curvature flow on noncompact hypersurfaces seems to be less well studied in situations where singularity formation is not ruled out, here we do so in a rather particular context.
-The point of theorem \ref{LSF} is that we give an explicit construction of the level set flow via a limit of (renormalized) mean curvature flows with surgery to ensure it has the properties one would probably expect to hold, drawing ideas from the author's previous paper \cite{Mra} and his joint work with S. Wang \cite{MW2}.
-Many of these properties also seem to follow from section 7 of \cite{CCMS} (which appeared on the arxiv around the same time, a bit before, the first version of this work) but we point out that the explicit realization of the level set flow as a limit of surgery flows, besides potentially being of independent interest, is also useful to show the flow is nonempty (see lemma \ref{props} below) in its ultimate application to the proof of theorem \ref{thm:unknotted}: this isn't very hard but it doesn't seem to follow directly from preexisting literature on topological change under the flow (e.g. \cite{W2}). $ $
+The renormalized mean curvature flow on noncompact hypersurfaces seems to be less well studied/used in situations where singularity formation is not ruled out; here we do so in a rather particular context where only moderate adjustements are needed to adapt the techniques from the compact case.
+Most relevent is the work of Choi, Chodosh, Mantoulidis, Schulze \cite{CCMS} in their construction of a generic mean curvature flow and in fact below we adapt some of their arguments to our situation, particularly in showing item (3) above.
+The explicit realization of the level set flow as a limit of surgery flows, which was noted in the compact case by Lauer and Head \cite{Lau, Head1} is useful to show the flow is nonempty in its ultimate application to the proof of theorem \ref{thm:unknotted}. $ $